dp-betalock/DJITelloDrone-YOLOv8/README.md

 2. Type ```cl.exe```
 If the command was recognized and Microsoft Visual C++ Build Tools are correctly installed, you should see information about the compiler, including its version.

 If the compiler is NOT recognized or an error message is displayed, it may indicate an issue with the installation or the PATH configuration.
+Do the following carefully:
 1. Find the path by locating the Visual Studio Build Tool installation directory.
 The address will be in the same format but might have a different year or version number.
-In File Explorer, you may be able to follow a directory that might look something like this:
+That being said, in File Explorer, you may be able to follow a directory that might look something like this:
 ```C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Tools\MSVC\14.29.30133\bin\Hostx64\x64```
 3. Copy the entire address.
 4. Open the Windows Start Menu.